 Who should have the vaccine, and how many doses are needed?

-A first dose of the MMR vaccine is given at 12-13 months in the UK schedule.
-The vaccine is not given earlier than this because studies have shown it does not work well in children under 1 year of age.
-A booster dose is given at 3 years and 4 months.
-There is also a catch-up programme for children and teenagers aged 10-16 who missed out on the MMR vaccine as babies.
+Children get two doses of MMR vaccine.
+The first dose is given at 12-13 months in the UK schedule.
+The vaccine is not usually given earlier than this because studies have shown it does not work so well in children under 1 year of age.
+(See the short video under 'Is the vaccine safe?' at the bottom of the page.)
+A booster dose is given at 3 years and 4 months at the same time as the Pre-school booster.

 There are now a large number of studies that show no evidence at all of any link between the MMR vaccine and autism.
 In the short film below, experts say why they believe there is no link.
 See 'Is the vaccine safe?' towards the bottom of this page for a full list of studies.

 How do we know that the MMR vaccine doesn’t cause autism?